Northamptonshire: History

 Rockingham Castle was built for William the Conqueror and was used as a Royal fortress until Elizabethan times.
 In 1460, during the Wars of the Roses, the Battle of Northampton took place and King Henry VI was captured.
 The now-ruined Fotheringhay Castle was used to imprison Mary, Queen of Scots, before her execution.

 During the English Civil War, Northamptonshire strongly supported the Parliamentarian cause, and the Royalist forces suffered a crushing defeat at the Battle of Naseby in 1645 in the north of the county.
 King Charles I was imprisoned at Holdenby House in 1647.

 George Washington, the first President of the United States of America, was born into the Washington family who had migrated to America from Northamptonshire in 1656.
 George Washington's ancestor, Lawrence Washington, was Mayor of Northampton on several occasions and it was he who bought Sulgrave Manor from Henry VIII in 1539.
 It was George Washington's great-grandfather, John Washington, who emigrated in 1656 from Northamptonshire to Virginia.
 Before Washington's ancestors moved to Sulgrave, they lived in Warton, Lancashire.

 In the 18th and 19th centuries, parts of Northamptonshire and the surrounding area became industrialised.
 The local specialisation was shoemaking and the leather industry and became one of Britain's major centres for these crafts by the 19th century.
 In the north of the county a large ironstone quarrying industry developed from 1850.

 In 1823 Northamptonshire was said to "[enjoy] a very pure and wholesome air" because of its dryness and distance from the sea.
 Its livestock were celebrated: "Horned cattle, and other animals, are fed to extraordinary sizes: and many horses of the large black breed are reared."

 Nine years later, the county was described as "a county enjoying the reputation of being one of the healthiest and pleasantest parts of England" although the towns were "of small importance" with the exceptions of Peterborough and Northampton.
 In summer, the county hosted "a great number of wealthy families... country seats and villas are to be seen at every step."
 Northamptonshire is still referred to as the county of "spires and squires" because of the numbers of stately homes and ancient churches.

 Prior to 1901 the ancient hundreds were disused.
 Northamptonshire was administered as four major divisions: Northern, Eastern, Mid, and Southern.
 During the 1930s, the town of Corby was established as a major centre of the steel industry.
-Much of Northamptonshire nevertheless remains rural.